petrastegaev/FixAcChrome/README.md

-Chrome extension to fix twitter account in a zendesk
+Chrome extension to set right twitter account in a zendesk support ticket.
+After installing go to extension options and set desired twitter account.